Skip to main content

 Overview

 Some agents handle tool calling internally (e.g. OpenAI Agents SDK, LangChain) and only return text. arksim can capture these tool calls so the evaluator can score them.
-There are two ways to provide tool calls to arksim when using the Python connector:
+There are two ways to provide tool calls to arksim:

-1. Explicit: Return AgentResponse with tool calls from execute().
+1. Explicit: Return AgentResponse with tool calls from execute() (Python connector).

 2. Automatic capture: Enable trace_receiver in your config. arksim captures tool calls via the SDK’s tracing interface.
 The agent just returns text.